First French War of Religion (1562–1563): Foreign friends

 The core of the royal army comprised seven companies that constituted the king's household force.
-This was supplemented in 1562 by a further eight companies which were called the 'kings guard'.
+This was supplemented in 1562 by a further eight companies which were called the "king's guard".
 This would constitute the nucleus of the main bulk of the army, the sixty-five compagnies d'ordonnance of men-at-arms (totalling around 6,500 men).
 These companies of heavy cavalry had been established in the final days of the Hundred Years War.
-The gendarmerie though still largely noble, was less purely so than it had been in the reign of François I. Thus it was necessary for both commoners and mercenaries to be added to the ranks of this institution.
+The gendarmerie, though still largely noble, was less purely so than it had been in the reign of François I. Thus it was necessary for both commoners and mercenaries to be added to the ranks of this institution.
 Due to defections of many nobles to the rebel side, the royal army in June boasted only around 22 gendarme companies.
 Therefore, the crown authorised the creation of 22 new companies, and bolstered the strength of many of the existing companies.
-The crowns three regiments of infantry remained loyal and fought in the Bourges campaign.
-Over the course of the civil war they would be supplemented by a further five regiments.
-Most of the captains that had been established by the colonel-general of the French infantry d'Andelot joined the rebel Protestants with him and fought at Rouen.
+The crown's three regiments of infantry remained loyal and fought in the Bourges campaign.
+Over the course of the civil war, they would be supplemented by a further five regiments.
+Most of the captains that had been established by the colonel-general of the French infantry, d'Andelot, joined the rebel Protestants with him and fought at Rouen.
 D'Andelot was replaced in his charge by Randan for the royalist cause at the start of the war.
 The crown authorised its provincial governors to enact extraordinary impositions, be it forced loans or requisitions.
 This system of latitude to governors for financial decisions would remain in force for the vast majority of the next forty years.

 Rebel army

-By June the Protestants had around 20,000 soldiers assembled at Orléans.
+By June, the Protestants had around 20,000 soldiers assembled at Orléans.
 The Protestants received a further 5,200 infantry from their supporters in the southern provinces.
 Many of the Protestant soldiers comprised the urban bourgeois.
-In the Protestant army there were three arquebusiers for every pikeman, while in the royal army there were two pikeman for every arquebusier.
+In the Protestant army there were three arquebusiers for every pikeman, while in the royal army there were two pikemen for every arquebusier.
 Le Roux explains this as a product of the greater professionalism in the royal army (due to the skill needed to wield a pike) in comparison with the rebel force.